mmd52/HR_Employee_Attrition/readme.md

 * PPT - Contains Business problem and conversion to DS problem
 * Tableau - EDA Insights
+* All Modeling attepts 1 are on data as is
+* All Modeling attepts 2 are on SMOTE data (At the end we will do final comparision of which one is better)
 * Jupyter Notebook 1 - Data Cleaning, EDA, Smote
 * Jupyter Notebook 2 - Determining important Variables
 * Jupyter Notebook 3 - Modeling